-By using Value Proposition Canvas suppliers look at what customers really want, the problems they experience, how these can be solved and what their ‘pains’ and ‘gains’ are.
+By using VPC, suppliers look at what customers really want, the problems they experience, how these can be solved and what their ‘pains’ and ‘gains’ are.

-By expressing this in a structured and visual manner, it immediately becomes clear how the value proposition of the services and/or products can be adjusted to match the requirements of the customer.
+By expressing this in a structured and visual manner, it immediately becomes clear how the value proposition of the service and product or market can be adjusted to match the requirements of the customer.